Brian-Pho/Textbook-Notes/content/posts/other/questions-about-the-brain/index.md

 excerpt: "My questions about the brain."
 ---

 The following is a list of question about the brain that I don't know the answer to.
-I hopeful to someday answer every question on this list.
+I hope to someday answer every question on this list.

 ## Unsolved Questions